 The answer to that questions rests with economics and effort.

-Planning an effective local media program takes time and expertise.
+Planning an effective strategy for a local media program takes time and expertise.
 Demographics and media preferences are studied.
 The various media are contacted individually.
 That means negotiating separately with chosen media (newspapers, radio, etc.), and that translates into dozens of emails and phone conversations . . . and bills to pay.

-Until your company has grown to a considerable size and in several markets, national advertising won’t make sense.
+Until your company has grown to a considerable size and in several markets, national advertising campaigns won’t make sense.
 Here’s why.

 You desire to grow bigger